Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/line.md

 It is sometimes useful to provide textual information on top of a plot.
 Here is how to do that in the context of a line chart.

-We want to display, at the approximate location of a temperature data point, the index of the week we are plotting the data.<br/>
+We want to display the index of the relevant week at the approximate location of a temperature data point.<br/>
-We can use the [_text[]_](../chart.md#p-text) property to do just that: a text will be displayed at the relevant (_x_, _y_) location.
+We can use the [*text[]*](../chart.md#p-text) property to do just that: a text will be displayed at the relevant (*x*, *y*) location.

-We can reuse the dataset of the example above, and add a column to the data dictionary, holding the week number as a text:
+We can reuse the dataset of the example above and add a column to the data dictionary, holding the week number as a text:
 ```py
 data = {